 Program C-TR-2.a State Route I Repair Guidelines Within Marin County.
-Coordinate with Caltrans, National Park Service.
-State Parks and other appropriate entities in refining and implementing State Route 1 Repair Guidelines Within Marin County consistent with these policies.
-[New program, 2015]
+Coordinate with Caltrans, National Park Service and other appropriate entities in refining and implementing State Route I Repair Guidelines Within Marin County consistent with these policies.

 C-TR-3 Impacts to Highway One from Sea Level Rise.
 Consult with the California Department of Transportation to protect access to the coast and to minimize impacts of sea level rise on Highway One.
 Identify areas that will regularly be inundated by the ocean or are at risk of periodic inundation from storm surge and sea level rise.
 A combination of structural and non-structural measures should be considered with a preference towards non-structural solutions, including relocating the Highway, unless the structural solutions are less environmentally damaging.
-(See also Environmental Hazards Program LUP Policy C-EH-1722.a: (Research and Respond to the Impacts of Sea Level Rise on Marin County's Coastal Zone ShorelinMarin County Adaptation Planninge) [New policy, 2015]
+(See also Environmental Hazards Program C-EH-xx22.a: (Research and Respond to the Impacts of Sea Level Rise on Marin County's Coastal Zone ShorelinMarin County Adaptation Planninge) [New policy, 2015]